Bob Michel refused to write a book about his life and times in the United States House of Representatives.

 Democrats could insist the moon landing was staged and that 9/11 was an inside job and it wouldn’t mean either was true.
 Neither does saying voter fraud is a myth.

-Barack Obama, Donald Trump, FEATURED CONTRIBUTORS, Foreign Policy, Hillary Clinton, Immigration Policy 2016 Elections, Republican Party bob novak, border fence, border wall, central america, chuck schumer, congress, david broder, deplorables, first 100 days, free trade, illegal votes, inauguration day, inauguration day crowds, john feehery, mainstream media, media, mexico, nafta, south america, steve bannon, trump tweet, voter fraud
+1 HEADER Donald Trump, Barack Obama, FEATURED CONTRIBUTORS, Foreign Policy, Hillary Clinton, Immigration Policy 2016 Elections, Republican Party bob novak, border fence, border wall, central america, chuck schumer, congress, david broder, deplorables, first 100 days, free trade, illegal votes, inauguration day, inauguration day crowds, john feehery, mainstream media, media, mexico, nafta, south america, steve bannon, trump tweet, voter fraud

 Now that he’s got your attention . . .

 1 HEADER Donald Trump, FEATURED CONTRIBUTORS, Foreign Policy, Immigration Policy 2016 Elections, Republican Party Angela Merkel, border wall, Britain, China, congress, Dakota Access Pipeline, diplomacy, executive orders, first 100 days, Francois Hollande, Great Wall of America, Hollande, Iran, JC Bua, Jon-Christopher Bua, Keystone pipeline, mainstream media, media, Merkel, mexico, north korea, press, Prime Minister May, Prime Minister Theresa May, putin, russia, theresa may, Trans-Pacific Partnership, UK, United Kingdom, vladimir putin